GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 .. _Mesh_tag_single_phase_internal_mesh:

-Specifying a computational Mesh
+Specifying a computational mesh
 ----------------------------------

 The single-phase flow solver in GEOSX uses cell-centered finite volume computations.
-We must thus a define a mesh (or grid) as a numerical support to work on.
+We must thus a define a mesh (or grid) to perform numerical calculations on.
 The **Mesh** element allows users to specify this support.

 There are two approaches to specifying meshes in GEOSX: internal or external.
 The external approach consists of importing mesh files created outside of GEOSX, such as a corner-point grids or generic unstructured grids.
+This external approach is generally used when using real data and geological models with complex shapes and structures.

-The internal approach consists of using a tool in GEOSX called the internal mesh generator.
+The internal approach uses a convenient tool in GEOSX called the internal mesh generator.
-The internal mesh generator is useful to create grids on-the-fly from a small number of geometric parameters, without external file imports.
+The internal mesh generator creates simple geometric grids directly inside GEOSX from a small number of parameters.
+It does not require any external file information.

-In this tutorial, to keep things as simple and self-contained as possible, we use GEOSX's internal mesh generator, parameterized in the **InternalMesh** element.
+In this tutorial, to keep things as simple and self-contained as possible, we use the internal mesh generator.
+We parameterize it with the **InternalMesh** element.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml